Trial policy to aid restoration of service for water shutoffs, council and mayor announce

 — If shut off for the second time, the consumer would pay the current bill plus 25 percent of the outstanding balance and the reconnect fees.

 The trial policy, adopted by a council resolution in consultation with city administration this week, was announced at a press conference Tuesday at City Hall.
-In comments to reporters, Council President Herb Winfrey, Council members Eric Mays, Santino Guerra, and Eva Worthing, along with Mayor Karen Weaver and Chief Financial Officer Hughey Newsome, said the policy represents an negotiated attempt to help the public following recent resumption of water shutoffs by the city while remaining fiscally responsible.
+In comments to reporters, Council President Herb Winfrey, Council members Eric Mays, Santino Guerra, and Eva Worthing, along with Mayor Karen Weaver and Chief Financial Officer Hughey Newsome, said the policy represents an negotiated attempt to help the public following recent resumption of water shutoffs by the city “while remaining fiscally responsible.”

 Newsome said the city estimates about 1,100 customers will fall into the eligible categories for assistance.
 City officials had halted water shut offs over the holidays and during extremely cold winter weather spells.
 But the shutoffs resumed this month, with the official announcement from public relations officer Kristin Moore stating the resumption was “an effort to ensure the City of Flint remains financially solvent and fulfills its legal obligations.”